nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

     * Tube 5 - 20 uL (1.0X)
     * Tube 6 - 10 uL (0.5X)

->Follow the protocol below for each of the seven tubes.
+>Follow the protocol below for each of the six tubes.
 This can be done at the same time using a magnet rack that fits multiple tubes.

 8. After adding the Serapure beads incubate at room temperature for 5 mins.